-At your face-to-face assessment you will be asked questions about a 'typical day'.

-A decision-maker at the DWP will consider the evidence provided on your application form, your medical evidence and the report submitted from your face to face processors and decide whether.

-ted from your face-to-face assessment and decide whether you have limited capability for either work or work-related activity.

-• If you had a PIP assessment, they will decide if your health condition or disability limits your ability to carry out the activities and how much help you need with them.

-The DWP will let you know if your claim has been successful, the rate of payment you will receive and for what duration, and any activity requirements.
+- At your face-to-face assessment you will be asked questions about a 'typical day'. - A decision-maker at the DWP will consider the evidence provided on your application form, your medical evidence and the report submitted from your face-to-face assessment and decide whether you have limited capability for either work or work -related activity. - If you had a PIP assessment, they will decide if your health condition or disability limits your ability to carry out the activities and how much help you need with them. - The DWP will let you know if your claim has been successful, the rate of payment you will receive and for what duration, and any activity requirements.
 The DWP estimates that this process will take 13 weeks from start to finish, during which time you will be paid assessment rate ESA and UC.
 Sometimes the process takes longer.